Sensory garden plants: red and white

 The proximity of the plants and the spreading habit of the Thymus help to cover the bare soil, helping to conserve moisture and making it more difficult for weed seeds to germinate.

-Consider mulching the bare soil, preferably with homemade compost, to help this further while waiting for plants to spread.
-Avoid spreading bagged potting compost on beds and borders.
+Using an organic mulch, preferably homemade compost, while the plants establish can help to provide the same benefits.
+Avoid spreading bagged potting on beds and borders.
 Mulches should be spread when the soil is already moist to help trap some of that moisture before it dries out in summer.

 1- Olearia macrodonta